byui-cse/cse450-course/source/module-01/overview.md

 ### Classroom Delivery {: .delivery .classroom }

-You'll complete a *Preparation* reading assignment prior to coming to each class session.
+Prior to coming to each class session, you'll complete a *Preparation* reading assignment.

-You'll then complete the associated reading quiz in Canvas.
+You will then complete the associated reading quiz in Canvas.
 Each reading quiz may be taken as many times as you like until the due date, and your highest score for each quiz will be kept.
 You must achieve a *90% or higher* on the quiz to pass.

 In class, you'll be assigned to a temporary team, where you'll work together to complete *Data Exploration* assignments.
-These assignments give you an opportunity to practice data science skills.
+These assignments give you an opportunity to practice the foundational skills you've been learning.

-At the end of this module, you'll take an assessment quiz, and then be assigned to permanent groups.
+At the end of Module 01, you'll take an assessment quiz, then be assigned to permanent groups.

 ### Remote Delivery {: .delivery .remote }